Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A9GtewxqeLo.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Is there combat & Base Defense required in the game?
 https://www.youtube.com/watch?v=A9GtewxqeLo
-This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Game Mode with Base Defense?](./yt-W4o0vCsRoqE.md) [https://www.youtube.com/watch?v=W4o0vCsRoqE](https://www.youtube.com/watch?v=W4o0vCsRoqE)
+This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: You said we're never getting Pipes yet we got Pipes.
+When are we getting Base Defense?](./yt-nYL4xlSiPpU.md) [https://www.youtube.com/watch?v=nYL4xlSiPpU](https://www.youtube.com/watch?v=nYL4xlSiPpU)

 ### Topics